danmoser/danmoser.github.io/notes/astro-blog.rst

 Techniques of calculating :math:`v\sin i` (Part 2)
 --------------------------------------------------------
-Actually, there are three methods to determine the :math:`v\sin i`:
+Actually, there are three (four?) methods to determine the :math:`v\sin i`:

     1. From Fourier transform analysis;
     2. From Equivalent Width (EW) measurements
     3. From spectral synthesis.
     4. From the line FWHM

 Method 1 relies on some assumptions of the influence of the "non-rotated" line profile and on the limb-darkening coefficients.
-The foundation of this method is
+The foundation of this method is described by Gray `(book) <http://adsabs.harvard.edu/abs/1992oasp.book.....G>`_.

 Method 2 must be interesting, because the assumption that EW do not change with rotation is not true...
 Good reads are `Daflon+ (2007) <http://adsabs.harvard.edu/abs/2007AJ....134.1570D>`_ and `Garmany+ (2015) <http://adsabs.harvard.edu/abs/2015AJ....150...41G>`_.